ImNotYzq/MIMOConcurrentLinkedQueue/README.md

 This is a c++17 project edited with visual studio.

-Currently working on comparing different implementations of the lock-free linked queue.
+Currently working on comparing different implementations of the MIMO lock-free linked queue.

 Main components of the project:
 1.Lock-free Linked Queue.